 Rosa rugosa seeds require cold-treatment (stratification).
 Cold temperatures will stimulate winter conditions and break the dormancy of the seeds.
-To accomplish this, you can simply plant the seeds in the fall before the first frost, and the seeds will come up in the spring – this is both the best and easiest method to use.
+To accomplish this, you can plant the seeds in the fall before the first frost, and the seeds will come up in the spring – this is both the best and easiest method to use.

 A second method is to scarify the seeds (rub the seeds with sandpaper), soak the seeds for 24-48 hours in cold water.
 Some people use orange juice as it stimulates the seeds being digested.
 Afterwards, wash and dry off the seeds, and then place them in an airtight ziplock bag or container with moist peat moss or garden soil.
-Place the bag in the bottom of the fridge for 1-2 months and regularly check for germination.
+Place the bag in the fridge’s bottom for 1-2 months and regularly check for germination.
 If any of the seeds germinate, plant them immediately.
 Any of the seeds that haven’t germinated can be planted in small pots.